Jean-Baptiste-Garcia/history-store/README.md

 Report can be any js object containing primitive types (Number / String / Date) with any array/object nesting.
 Report is JSON stringified on file system.

 ### Date identification
-Date of stored report needs to be known by the store.
+History store needs to know date of report.
 By default, date is expected to be found in ```report.date```.
 However, it is possible to define specific access to date.
 ```javascript
 // date identified by report.creationdate
 store('../history').report('MyReport', 'creationdate')